HMS Hood: Expeditions to retrieve ship's bell

 The recovered bell was originally carried on the pre-dreadnought battleship Hood.
 Before being installed on the battlecruiser, the bell was inscribed around its base with the words: "This bell was preserved from HMS Hood battleship 1891–1914 by the late Rear Admiral, The Honourable Sir Horace Hood KCB, DSO, MVO killed at Jutland on 31st May 1916."
 There is a second inscription on the side of the bell that reads "In accordance with the wishes of Lady Hood it was presented in memory of her husband to HMS Hood battle cruiser the ship she launched 22nd August 1918."
 In addition to the two inscriptions, the bell still wears vivid royal blue paint work on its crown as well as its interior.

 Surviving relics

 Some relics from the time of Hood's sinking still exist.
 A large fragment of the wooden transom from one of Hood's boats was washed up in Norway after her loss and is preserved in the National Maritime Museum in London.
 A metal container holding administrative papers was discovered washed ashore on the Norwegian island of Senja in April 1942, almost a year after the Battle of the Denmark Strait.
 The container and its contents were subsequently lost, but its lid survived and was eventually presented to the Royal Navy shore establishment HMS Centurion in 1981.

+A large model of HMS Hood, from her builder around the time she was laid down, is on display in the Riverside Museum in Glasgow.

 Other surviving relics are items that were removed from the ship prior to her sinking: